Chicago

 - 2 min read

-John Kander and Fred Ebb, Bob Fosse
+John Kander, Fred Ebb, Bob Fosse

 Venue Cymru, Llandudno

-(also at Hull New Theatre, June 30-July 5; Blackpool Winter Gardens, July 21-26; Sunderland Empire, August 4-9; Salford Lowry, August 25-30)
+(also at Hull New Theatre, June 30-July 5; Blackpool Winter Gardens July 21-26; Sunderland Empire August 4-9, Lowry Salford, August 25-30)

-The muscial is based on a play of the same name by journalist Maureen Watkins, who used her experience of actual cases of the period to write what was described as “the finest piece of stage satire ever written by an American”.
+In many respects Chicago is a remarkable musical, a piece of entertainment that doubles as a stinging satire of the justice system in America in the 1920s.
+It is based on a play of the same name by journalist Maureen Watkins, who used her experience of actual cases at the time to pen what was described as “the finest piece of stage satire ever written by an American.”

 More info and tickets here